Diversity, Equity, Inclusion, & Justice (DEIJ) at Saint Leo University

 Social Justice Committee

-The Saint Leo community responded to the call to action and began discussions and open dialogue.
+In 2020, Saint Leo University established the Social Justice Committee as a response to the pervasive racism that resurfaced in the United States.
 Today the university is home to a Social Justice Committee comprised of students, faculty, and staff who are working to explore issues of racism and move our university forward with honest conversations and initiatives.
 Their explicit commitment was—and continues to be—to work together to eliminate inequities in university practices, policies, and curriculum.

 In 2020-2021, the Social Justice Committee was committed to: